Back to blog

 What Is a Dedicated Van Shipment?

 A dedicated van shipment means your goods travel in a vehicle reserved exclusively for your load.
 There is no co-loading with other customers' cargo, no stops at intermediate hubs, and no transfers between vehicles mid-route.
-The driver picks up your items, drives directly to the delivery address, and hands them over — full stop.
+The carrier's driver collects your items, drives directly to the delivery address, and hands them over.
+That is the entire journey.

 This is different from groupage (LTL) freight, where your shipment shares space with others heading in a similar direction, and different again from standard parcel services, which process thousands of packages through automated sorting facilities.
 Dedicated van transport is a private, managed service from door to door.